argentum47/LukMinerPhi/README.md

 # LukMinerPhi
 An open source cryptonight miner for Intel Xeon Phi Coprocessor based on the previous work of others.
-Designed to work with 5110p and 7210p models only, based on the Knights Corner chipset.
-Maybe also work with Knights Landing as well.
+Designed to work with Xeon Phi 5110p and 7210p models only, based on the Knights Corner chipset.
+Maybe also work with the Knights Landing chipset as well.

 Intel Xeon Phi 5110p Coprocessor tech specs: https://www.intel.com/content/www/us/en/products/sku/71992/intel-xeon-phi-coprocessor-5110p-8gb-1-053-ghz-60-core/specifications.html